molily/testing-angular/angular-testing-principles.md

   `.spec.ts`
 </aside>

-Each **`.spec.ts` file** represent a test.
+Each **`.spec.ts` file** represents a test.
 Typically, one `.spec.ts` file contains at least one Jasmine test suite (more on that in the next chapter).
 The files are co-located with the implementation code.

-In our example application, the `CounterService` is located in [src/app/components/counter/counter.component.ts](https://github.com/9elements/angular-workshop/blob/main/src/app/components/counter/counter.component.ts).
+In our example application, the `CounterComponent` is located in [src/app/components/counter/counter.component.ts](https://github.com/9elements/angular-workshop/blob/main/src/app/components/counter/counter.component.ts).
 The corresponding test file sits in [src/app/components/counter/counter.component.spec.ts](https://github.com/9elements/angular-workshop/blob/main/src/app/components/counter/counter.component.spec.ts).
 This is an Angular convention, not a technical necessity, and we are going to stick to it.

 <aside class="margin-note">Karma</aside>